Call us today on +44 7897 035438

 When evaluating a clinic's success rates, consider the following:

-These graphs illustrate our success rates for all Apricity patients who were treated between 2020 and 2022.
+These graphs illustrate our success rates for all Apricity patients who were treated between 2020 and 2022 using own and donor eggs.
 We have compared them with the latest published national average from the HFEA (2018) so you can see what is considered 'normal' for clinics in the UK.

 Almost 40% of the embryos transferred in 2022 resulted in a birth for patients under 38 and using their own eggs.
 This is 32% higher than the national average.